-Try this delicious Pork Belly with Beetroot and Honey Raspberry Sauce and see how star anise helps enhance the flavours in a meat marinade, or this delightful Herbal Bak Kut Teh recipe that shows you how star anise can work in a soup.
+Try this delicious Pork Belly with Beetroot and Honey Raspberry Sauce and see how star anise helps enhance the flavours in a meat marinade or this delightful Herbal Bak Kut Teh recipe that shows you how star anise can work in a soup.

-Thanks to its distinctive aroma and flavour, cumin is the go-to ingredient when preparing rubs for meat, marinades, soups and slow-cooking meat dishes.
+Thanks to its distinctive aroma and flavour, cumin is the go-to ingredient when preparing rubs for meat, marinades, soups, and slow-cooked meat dishes.
+Here are two popular types of cumin to have in your restaurant pantry!

+Black cumin is used in many North Indian curries and Middle Eastern dishes.
 If you are an adventurous cook, try experimenting with black cumin, which has a more complex flavour.
 Its seed is smaller and recognisably different from other types of cumin because of its black hue.

-Black cumin is used in many North Indian curries and Middle Eastern dishes.
 Traditionally, it has also been used for its healing qualities, such as aiding digestion and breathing while strengthening the immune system.

 So how exactly can you incorporate cumin into your dishes?
-Try adding cumin to eggplant, dahl dishes or even tamarid chutney!
+Try adding cumin to eggplant, dahl dishes or even tamarind chutney!
 Have a go at this delicious Mutton Meatballs with Peanut Sauce recipe and see how cumin can enhance the flavours in a sauce!

 Galangal root (Thai ginger)

 Want to infuse galangal root into your dishes?
-Try this delicious Grilled Spiced Lamb Rack with Peanut Sauce recipe or Hainanese Chicken Rice recipe to discover how galangal root can really intensify the spice level of your dishes!
+Try this delicious Grilled Spiced Lamb Rack with Peanut Sauce recipe or Hainanese Chicken Rice recipe to discover how galangal root can intensify the spice level of your dishes!